sachin4594/svaidya.github.io/_pages/research.md

 <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.125.253902">We experimentally observed</a> charge-2 Weyl points at mid- and near-infrared wavelengths in a chiral woodpile photonic crystal.
 This photonic crystal was micro-printed using a low refractive index material via two-photon polymerization and was characterized using FTIR spectroscopy.
 Additionally, <a href="https://onlinelibrary.wiley.com/doi/10.1002/lpor.202100452">we experimentally demonstrated</a> that when the protective symmetry is broken, a charge-2 Weyl point splits into charge-1 Weyl points.
 Importantly, this splitting can be restricted to high-symmetry directions in momentum space, resulting in unprecedented control over the location of Weyl points.
 <br/><br/>

-Recently, we also explored the consequences of placing Weyl points on non-orientable manifolds.
+Recently, <a href="https://arxiv.org/abs/2310.18485">we also explored</a> the extent to which the topology and chirality of Weyl points are meaningful when placed on non-orientable momentum-space manifolds.
 </div>

 ## Theory of Topological Insulators